RumiaGIT/pytorch-research/README.md

 /data:                                         External datasets used in the Notebook files.
 /images:                                       All images used as visual aid inside the Notebook files.
 /models:                                       All models generated during certain code examples.
+/modular_scripts:                              All Python scripts created in chapter 5: Going Modular.
 00_pytorch_fundamentals.ipynb:                 Introduction to PyTorch and Neural Network fundamentals.
 00_pytorch_fundamentals_exercises.ipynb:       Exercises to practice the fundamentals.
 01_pytorch_workflow.ipynb:                     Explanation and usage of an example PyTorch workflow.